About my region – Launceston and North East Tasmania

 Commonwealth fisheries active in the Tasmania region include the Commonwealth Trawl Sector (main source of domestic fresh fish for Sydney and Melbourne markets) and the Shark Gillnet, Hook and Trap Sector (supplies Gummy Shark or 'flake' to Melbourne) of the Southern and Eastern Scalefish and Shark Fishery.
 The Bass Strait Central Zone Scallop Fishery and Small Pelagic Fishery (mostly fishmeal for aquaculture and agriculture) also operate in the waters off Tasmania.

 In 2014–15, the most recent year for which regional data are available, the total plantation area in the Launceston and North East region was 128,300 hectares, comprised of 91,300 hectares of hardwood plantations and 37,000 hectares of softwood plantations.
 The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (E.nitens), and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were 919,200 hectares of native forests in the Launceston and North East region, comprised mainly of Eucalypt medium woodland (446,400 hectares), Eucalypt tall open (176,500 hectares) and Eucalypt tall woodland (107,900 hectares) forest types.
-The majority of the native forests were privately managed (317,400 hectares), while 287,900 hectares were multiple-use public forests available for timber production and 174,600 hectares were in nature conservation reserves.
+In 2016, there were 908,900 hectares of native forests in the Launceston and North East region, comprised mainly of Eucalypt medium woodland forest (449,500 hectares), Eucalypt tall open forest (178,900 hectares), Eucalypt tall woodland forest (107,900 hectares) and Eucalypt medium open forest (52,700 hectares).
+The majority of native forests were privately owned (300,800 hectares), while 241,300 hectares were in nature conservation reserves and 202,700 hectares were multiple-use public forests.
 The region hosts a number of timber processing industries, mostly in the Tamar Valley including Bell Bay and Launceston.

 In 2015–16, the total plantation area in Tasmania was 309,800 hectares, comprised of 233,900 hectares of hardwood plantations and 75,900 hectares of softwood plantations.